 U.S. Air Force Memorial

-The US Air Force Memorial was dedicated in October, 2006, as a testament to the service of the men and women of the Air Force.
+The US Air Force Memorial was dedicated in October 2006, as a testament to the service of the men and women of the Air Force.
 The principal components of the Memorial are its three curving stainless steel spires.
-The structures were designed by architect James Ingo Freed with Arup Consulting Engineers.
+The structures were designed by architect James Ingo Freed in collaboration with Arup Consulting Engineers.